Get the latest information on the groundbreaking research and prestigious awards presented at AAIC.

 If a reporter or news media outlet breaks an AAIC news embargo, the Alzheimer’s Association reserves the right to revoke their press access and credentials for the current event and future Alzheimer’s Association conferences and events.

-Sharing your experience on social media is encouraged to add to the discussion and excitement of AAIC, as long as it complies with AAIC embargo and confidentiality rules.
-Sharing of images on social media that contain discernable research data is prohibited.
+Sharing your experience on social media is encouraged to add to the discussion and excitement of AAIC, as long as it complies with AAIC recording, embargo and confidentiality rules.
+Sharing images on social media that contain discernable research data (i.e., image of a poster or slide) is prohibited, unless explicit verbal or written permission is granted by the presenter of that research.

-Violation of the above restrictions may result in appropriate penalty, including removal from AAIC, and denial of entry to future AAICs.
+Violation of the above restrictions may result in appropriate penalties, including removal from AAIC and denial of entry to future AAICs and future Alzheimer’s Association conferences and events.

 Please direct questions regarding this policy to AAICmedia@alz.org.